Production Engineering at Jane Street

 Things we enjoy about support

-Quick wins: Writing software can take weeks of work to produce an unobservable gain.
-On the other hand, resolving production issues produces lots of observable gain really quickly—getting these quick wins can feel great.
+Quick wins.
+Writing software can take weeks of work to produce an unobservable gain.
+On the other hand, resolving production issues produces lots of observable gains really quickly — getting these types of wins can feel great.

-It’s lively: It’s definitely not sitting down with your headphones on, hammering out code.
+It’s lively.
+Our work is definitely not sitting down with your headphones on, hammering out code.
 While on the rotation, you’re more likely to be up on your feet, coordinating with multiple teams (maybe including external parties) to resolve an issue.
-Again, a lot of people find this fun!

 Things to keep in mind

 We enjoy support, but it’s not for every engineer.
-If you want to spend as much time as possible with your headphones on and crushing out code, this probably isn’t the role for you.
 Specifically, you should know that your time on support can be:

-Repetitive: We mostly try to be constantly dealing with novel issues—if we’re dealing with the same issues that we dealt with a year ago, then we aren’t doing a good enough job of automating things.
+Repetitive.
+We mostly try to constantly deal with novel issues — if we’re handling the same issues that we dealt with a year ago, then we aren’t doing a good enough job automating things.
 But inevitably, issues will recur.
 When that happens too often, it can be frustrating to deal with an issue that you know how to resolve and just haven’t had the time to fix yet.

-Sometimes stressful: Dealing with incidents can be fun, but there’s no denying that it’s stressful to have production trading potentially depend on your ability to resolve a live issue.
+Sometimes stressful.
+Dealing with incidents can be fun, but there’s no denying that it’s stressful to have production trading potentially depending on your ability to resolve a live issue.

 Project Work

-Many production engineers work closely with application developers on the specific applications that we help support, but with a focus on improving the reliability and supportability of those applications.
+Many production engineers work closely with application developers on the specific applications that we help support, but with a focus on improving interactions with the team’s systems in production.
+This most obviously includes the reliability and supportability of the applications and can extend to areas such as user experience.

 The work itself, whether it’s improving noisy alerts or making recovery from incidents easier or something else, brings obvious immediate benefits.

 Production engineers are also responsible for building a lot of the tooling that’s required to run an effective support rotation.
-We work on alerting libraries, toil tracking and visualization, logging libraries, and more, much of which is used broadly across the firm.
+We work on alerting libraries, toil tracking and visualization, logging libraries, and more.
+Proofs-of-concept for individual teams are often upstreamed into services that are used broadly across the firm.

-In the wider world, the term Production Engineering is sometimes used to refer to a broader concept, including systems work like performance tuning of Linux platforms, datacenter management, and so on.
-If you’re interested in that, you may be interested in applying as a Linux Engineer.
+In the wider world, the term “production engineering” is sometimes used to refer to a broader concept, including systems work like performance tuning of Linux platforms, data center management, and so on.
+If you’re passionate about those topics, you may be interested in applying to our Linux Engineer role.